 is the staple food in many countries.
 It is a sign of agreement or covenant in cultures around the world.
 What passes for bread at the bakery section of many grocery stores is not bread.
 It is a chemical concoction of food-like dough.

 Learning to make bread from scratch will not only stretch your budget, but fill your home with warmth and welcoming scents.
 Nothing says, “I love you” like the smell of homemade bread.
+You can make Artisan bread in minutes a day, and keep your family in bread all year round.
+Bread making is another basic scratch cooking skill, and various types of breads are actually very simple to make.

 4. Making soup stock and sauces